William Murray, 1st Earl of Mansfield: Somersett's Case

 After the attorneys for both sides had given their arguments, Mansfield called a recess, saying that "[the case] required ... [a] consultation ... among the twelve Judges".
 Finally, on 22 June 1772 Mansfield gave his judgment, which ruled that a master could not carry his slave out of England by force, and concluded:

 The state of slavery is of such a nature, that it is incapable of being introduced on any reasons, moral or political; but only positive law, which preserves its force long after the reasons, occasion, and time itself from whence it was created, is erased from memory: it's so odious, that nothing can be suffered to support it, but positive law.
 Whatever inconveniences, therefore, may follow from a decision, I cannot say this case is allowed or approved by the law of England; and therefore the black must be discharged.

-Though the ruling criticised slavery, it did conclusively establish that there was no legal status of slave in either parliamentary legislation or the common law.
-This did not effect slavery in the British Empire which would not be done until the passage of the 1833 Slavery Abolition Act through Parliament.
-As a result of the reporting of Mansfield's decision, public opinion and some newspapers gave the impression that slavery had been abolished in England by the ruling.
+This was not an end to slavery, as this only confirmed it was illegal to transport a slave out of England and Wales against his or her will.
+Slavery also persisted in the rest of the British Empire.
+As a result of the reporting of Mansfield's decision, public opinion and some newspapers gave the impression that slavery had been abolished by the ruling.
 Some historians believe that between 14,000 and 15,000 slaves were immediately freed in England, some of whom remained with their masters as paid or unpaid employees.
-However, it is questionable whether that many black people lived in England at the time, and those who did were mostly free already.
-Despite the ruling, Black Britons were occasionally kidnapped in the streets of London, Liverpool and Bristol and forcibly brought back to the colonies.(Such an incident was recounted by Olaudah Equiano in 1774 in his autobiography, An Interesting Narrative (1789).)
+However, it is questionable whether that many black people lived in England at the time, and most of them were already free men and women, or were runaway slaves who had evaded the authorities.
+The decision was vague enough to allow Africans to still be hunted and kidnapped in London, Liverpool and Bristol to be sold elsewhere.
+(Such an incident was recounted by Olaudah Equiano in 1774 in his autobiography, An Interesting Narrative (1789).)

-Contemporary reports suggested that Mansfield's personal experience with raising Dido Belle influenced his decision.
+Mansfield believed that his decision meant that slavery continued, because his mixed-race great-niece Dido Elizabeth Belle remained a slave in his household, until his 1793 will allowed her to be considered a free woman.
+(She had been born into slavery as the illegitimate daughter of his nephew in the West Indies but lived with him and his wife for 30 years.)
+In addition, advertisements from the 1770s show that slaves continued to be bought and sold in England.
+Mansfield referred to slaves in his judgment in a later case.
+Although slavery was not completely abolished in the British Empire until 1834, Mansfield's decision is considered to have been a significant step in recognising the illegality of slavery.